roman-milk/roman-milk.github.io/foxy-gramma.md

+===

- ****** Foxy Grandma Ch.
-01 ****** byTheTalkMan© Janice had developed a taste for younger men.
+Janice had developed a taste for younger men.
 Could she be blamed for this?
 The only thing that prevented her from still having the sex she had been having for years was that her older husband's heart had crapped out.
 While the sex was always good, Janice realized that an older man like him couldn't quite keep up with her.
 He wasn't the optimal mate for her.
 A man that was young, full of energy, and eager to prove himself is what she needed.
 And her experiences with these younger men had been great, but there was something missing.
 Janice had noticed the young men she had been with tended to be extremely arrogant and overconfident in their skills.
 While they were good at what they did, they were too arrogant to let Janice run the show, so to speak.
 They wanted to "be the man" in the bedroom.
 They were too proud to admit that this "old lady" was their sexual superior.
 Too proud to let this "old lady" with the rocking body dominate them in the bedroom like they so deserved.
 Janice didn't push the subject because most of the young men she was with were too bigheaded to ever be anything more than a one night stand for her.

  Janice had often fantasized about going full force and dominating a man in the bedroom like she so craved.
 Often, when in a social setting, she would stare at the younger men preening and trying to impress those young idiotic girls.
 Janice fantasized about wiping the smirks off their faces, forcing them into a bedroom and showing them what a real woman can do.
 What a real woman is capable of.